popey/snappy-docs/build-snaps/get-started-snapcraft.md

 snap
 ```

-This is the most community used method for building snaps on a local workstation.
-A snap built this way can be installed locally or shared via the [snap store](https://dashboard.snapcraft.io/) for further testing.
+This is the most commonly used method for building snaps on a local workstation.
+A snap built this way can be installed locally or shared via the [snap store](/build-snaps/publish) for further testing.

 ## Next steps